opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 Using the Selection Tool
 ''''''''''''''''''''''''
-The Selection tool (|selection|) allows you to edit, move, rotate, scale and distort a selection in a drawing.
+The **Selection** tool (|selection|) allows you to edit, move, rotate, scale and distort a selection in a drawing.

 In the tool options bar you can set the following:

-- Type has the options Rectangular, to select the area of the box you define by clicking and dragging; Freehand, to select the area you outline by clicking and dragging; and Polyline, to select the area you outline by defining a series of lines.
-In vector drawings, a vector is selected only if it is fully included in the area you define.
+- **Type:** has the options **Rectangular**, to select the area of the box you define by clicking and dragging; **Freehand**, to select the area you outline by clicking and dragging; and **Polyline**, to select the area you outline by defining a series of lines.
+In vector drawings, a vector stroke is selected only if it is fully included in the area you define.

-- Mode has the options Standard, to select vectors; Selected Frames, to edit all the lines of Selected Frames at once; Whole Level, to transform all of the drawings of the current animation level; Same Style, to select at once all of the vectors painted with the same style in the current drawing; Same Style on Selected Frames, to select at once all of the vectors painted with the same style in the Selected Frames of the current animation level; Same Style on Whole Level, to select at once all of the vectors painted with the same style in all the drawings of the current animation level; Boundary Strokes, to select all the bounderies stroke of the current drawing; Boundary Strokes on Selected Frames, to select all the bounderies stroke of the Selected Frame; Boundary Strokes on Whole Level, to select all the bounderies stroke of the Whole Level.This is available for Toonz vector drawings only.
+- **Mode:** has the options **Standard**, to select vectors; **Selected Frames**, to edit all the lines of selected frames at once; **Whole Level**, to transform all of the drawings of the current animation level; **Same Style**, to select at once all of the vectors painted with the same style in the current drawing; **Same Style on Selected Frames**, to select at once all of the vector strokes painted with the same style in the selected frames of the current animation level; **Same Style on Whole Level**, to select at once all of the vector strokes painted with the same style in all the drawings of the current animation level; **Boundary Strokes**, to select all the boundary strokes of the current drawing; **Boundary Strokes on Selected Frames**, to select all the boundary strokes of the selected frames; **Boundary Strokes on Whole Level**, to select all the boundary strokes of the whole level.This is available for Toonz Vector drawings only.

-- Preserve Thickness will preserve the original thickness of the drawing vectors while performing resizing operations.
-This is available for Toonz vector drawings only.
+- **Preserve Thickness** will preserve the original thickness of the drawing vectors while performing resizing operations.
+This is available for Toonz Vector drawings only.

-- Scale H and V set the horizontal and vertical scaling of the current selection; activating the Link options will maintain the proportions of the selection.
+- **Scale H** and **V** set the horizontal and vertical scaling of the current selection; activating the **Link** options will maintain the proportions of the selection.

-- Rotation sets the rotation of the current selection.
+- **Rotation** sets the rotation of the current selection.

-- Position N/S and E/W set a vertical and horizontal offset for the selection.
+- **Position N/S** and **E/W** set a vertical and horizontal offset for the selection.

-- Thickness sets the thickness of the selected vectors.
-In case the selected vectors have a variable thickness, or different thickness values, the highest value is displayed, and any change will affect the other values accordingly.
-This is available for Toonz vector drawings only.
+- **Thickness** sets the thickness of the selected vector strokes.
+In case the selected strokes have variable thickness, or different thickness values, the highest value is displayed, and any change will affect the other values accordingly.
+This is available for Toonz Vector drawings only.

-- The cap option sets the shape of the ends of the selected vectors.
-Options are butt for squared ends, round for semicircular ends, and projecting for squared ends extending beyond the end of the line according to the vector thickness.
-This is available for vector drawings only.
+- **Cap:** sets the shape of the ends of the selected vector strokes.
+Options are **Butt** for squared ends, **Round** for semicircular ends, and **Projecting** for squared ends extending beyond the end of the line, according to the stroke thickness.
+This is available for Toonz Vector drawings only.

-    - The join option sets the shape of the straight corners along the selected vectors.
-Options are miter for pointed corners, round for rounded corners, bevel for squared corner.
-This is available for vector drawings only.
+- **Join:** sets the shape of the straight corners along the selected vector strokes.
+Options are **Miter** for pointed corners, **Round** for rounded corners, **Bevel** for squared corner.
+This is available for Toonz Vector drawings only.

-    - Miter sets the maximum length of a miter join, that is computed multiplying the miter value by the stroke thickness.
-If the length exceeds the maximum value, the miter join is turned into a bevel join.
-This is available for vector drawings only, and only if the join option is set to miter.
+- **Miter:** sets the maximum length of a *Miter* join, that is computed multiplying the Miter value by the stroke thickness.
+If the length exceeds the maximum value, the *Miter* join is turned into a *Bevel* join.
+This is available for Toonz Vector drawings only, and only if the **Join:** option is set to **Miter**.

-    - The Modify Savebox check box allows you to resize the Savebox of a drawing.
+- **Modify Savebox** check box allows you to resize the *Savebox* of a drawing.
 The drawing part that, because of the editing, falls outside of the savebox will be erased.
-This is available for Toonz raster drawings only.
+This is available for Toonz Raster drawings only.

-.. note:: The Savebox size can be set automatically to the minimum size activating the Preferences> Drawing> Minimize Savebox after Editing Option.
+  .. note:: The *Savebox* size can be set automatically to the minimum size by activating the Preferences > Drawing > **Minimize Savebox after Editing** option.

-    - When the No Antialias option is activated the antialiasing is not applied when the selection is deformed or rotated.
-This is available on Raster and Toonz raster drawings only.
+- **No Antialias** when activated, the antialiasing is not applied when the selection is deformed or rotated.
+This is available on Toonz Raster and Raster drawings only.

-.. note:: If the tool options bar is too short to display all the tool options, it can be scrolled by using arrow buttons available at its ends.
+.. note:: If the tool options bar is too short to display all the tool options, it can be scrolled by using the arrow buttons available at its ends.

-When a selection is made, it is displayed with a bounding box with handles that allows you to perform the following transformations:
+When a selection is made, it is displayed with a bounding box with handles that allow you to perform the following transformations:

     - Click and drag any corner handle to scale the selection freely; by pressing the Shift key while dragging the scaling will be uniform; by pressing the Alt key the scaling will be applied from the center.